Several farms with varied micro-climates

 Medium/robust

-Complexity: An oil with different layers of bitterness and heat across the palate.
+Complexity: An oil with different layers of bitterness and complex heat across the palate.

-Harmony: The bitterness verges on disturbing the harmony of the flavours.
+Harmony: The bitterness disturbs the harmony of the flavours.
+The bitterness will settle and the oil will become more balanced.

 Persistence: An oil of medium to significant length.

-Commercial evaluation: Best use will be with cuisine of stronger flavours needing the addition of bitterness and spiciness.
-It could be used to blend with more delicate oils to add some bitterness and piquancy.
+Commercial evaluation: Best use will be with cuisine of stronger flavours needing the addition of bitterness and fieriness – soups, ragus, gazpacho, meat dishes, caprese salad.
+It could be used to blend with more delicate oils to add some bitterness and pepperiness.

 • Koroneiki